 The protracted failure of revolutionary work in Spain or Germany is but the reward for the criminal politics of Social-Democracy and the Comintern.
 Illegal work needs not only the sympathy of the masses but the conscious enthusiasm of its advanced strata.
-But can enthusiasm possibly be expected for historically bankrupt organizations?
-The majority of those who come forth as emigre leaders are either demoralized to the very marrow of their bones, agents of the Kremlin and the G.P.U., or social-Democratic ex-ministers, who dream that the workers by some sort of miracle will return them to their lost posts.
+But can enthusiasm possibly be expected for historically bankrupt organisations?
+The majority of those who come forth as emigre leaders are either demoralised to the very matrow of their bones, agents of the Kremlin and the G.P.U., or social-Democratic ex-ministers, who dream that the workers by some sort of miracle will return them to their lost posts.
 Is it possible to imagine even for a minute these gentlemen in the role of future leaders of the "anti-fascist" revolution?

-And events on the world arena - the smashing of the Austrian workers, the defeat of the Spanish revolution, the degeneration of the Soviet State - could not give aid to a revolutionary upsurge in Italy and Germany.
-Since for political information the German and Italian workers depend in great measure upon the radio, it is possible to say \(Essentially, Mussolini never advanced any sort of idelogy.)
+And events on the world arena-the smashing of the Austrian workers, the defeat of the Spanish revolution, the degeneration of the Soviet State-could not give aid to a revolutionary upsurge in Italy and Germany.
+Since for political information the German and Italian workers depend in great measure upon the radio, it is possible to say with assurance that the Moscow radio station, combining Thermidorian lies with stupidity and insolence, has become the most powerful factor in the demoralisation of the workers in the totalitarian states.
+In this respect, as in others, Stalin acts merely as Goebbels' assistant.